 Pattern or design used: Elaine Waldschmitt

-Posted on May 27th, 2012 in sewing, fabric, Patterns, quilting, reader's closet, notions, garment, sewing machine, seam, quilting, art-to-wear, edge, jackets, iron, zippers, cutting, trimming, pocket
+Posted on May 27th, 2012 in sewing, fabric, Patterns, quilting, reader's closet, notions, garment, sewing machine, seam, edge, art-to-wear, quilting, jackets, iron, zippers, cutting, trimming, pocket

 Quilt Your Stash